eduvpn/documentation/ADD_DAEMON_NODE.md

 category: howto
 ---

+**NOTE**: currently the `LC-master` repositories needs to be used until such time we consider this stable.
+Only tested on CentOS 7.

 This document describes how to add new VPN servers to your VPN setup.
-We assume you setup your current VPN server using `deploy_${DIST}.sh`.
+We assume you setup your current VPN server using `deploy_${DIST}.sh` and have everything on one machine.

-Adding more servers will allow you to handle more VPN users concurrently.
+Adding more servers will allow you to handle more VPN users concurrently!

 When using multiple servers, we'll make a distinction between _controller_ and _node(s)_.
 The controller runs the portal and API, the node runs the OpenVPN process(es).
 A typical deploy looks like this:

-* Machine 1 has both _controller_ and _node_ functionality in location X;
+* Machine 1 has both _controller_ and _node_ functionality in location X (this
+  is what you end up with when you use `deploy_${DIST}.sh`);
 * Machine 2 has _node_ functionality in location Y;
 * Machine _n_ has _node_ functionality in location _N_.